 uint16, because there is

 no standard 8-bit encoding defined for XYZ color

 If the color transformation structure

-Read in a color image that uses the sRGB color space.
+Read color image that uses the sRGB color space into the workspace.

 rgb = imread('peppers.png');